-If you do not have a booked appointment, we will arrange for a clinician to contact you on the same day.
+If you do not have a booked appointment, we will arrange for a clinician to contact you.
 The clinician will ask you some questions and then offer advice on what the best appropriate next steps are.
 This may mean they ask you to come in to see a clinician here at Villa Street or offer a clinically safe alternative option.

 Also in the event of poisoning or overdose then please go directly to A&E.

 Surgery patients are free to use the Urgent Care Centre at:

 Ground floor, Tabard Annexe, Great Maze Pond, London SE1 9RT

 The urgent care centre at Guy's Hospital offers an alternative to the emergency department (A&E) for a range of minor injuries and urgent medical problems.